devopscenter/dcBootstrap/README.md

 curl -L https://github.com/devopscenter/dcBootstrap/archive/master  | tar xf -
 mv devopscenter\* dcBootstrap
 ```
-- untar the zipped dcBootstrap tarball into a directory into a directory on the shared drive

 - change to the directory that was just created
 - create a directory named: .aws